ITrust/docker-images/fir/README.md

 - `FIR_ALLOWED_HOSTS`: List parsed as a *Python List* filling the Django variable `ALLOWED_HOSTS`.
 - `FIR_SECRET_KEY`: String directly given to the django configuration file passed to the Django variable `SECRET_KEY`.
 - `FIR_INCIDENT_SHOW_ID`: Setting the variable to whatever non-empty value will set the FIR variable `INCIDENT_SHOW_ID` to `True`.

+For MySQL Database:

 - `FIR_MYSQLDB_NAME`: (Required) The MySQL Database name that will be used by FIR.
 - `FIR_MYSQLDB_USER`: (Required) The MySQL Database user That will be used by FIR.
 - `FIR_MYSQLDB_PASSWORD`: (Required) The MySQL Database password for the user declared earlier.
 - `FIR_MYSQLDB_HOST`: (Required) The MySQL Database host/ip that will be used by FIR.
 - `FIR_MYSQLDB_PORT`: (Optionnal) Default value to 3306.

+For Postgres Database:

+- `FIR_PGDB_NAME`: (Required) The Postgres Database name that will be used by FIR.
+- `FIR_PGDB_USER`: (Required) The Postgres Database user That will be used by FIR.
+- `FIR_PGDB_PASSWORD`: (Required) The Postgres Database password for the user declared earlier.
+- `FIR_PGDB_HOST`: (Required) The Postgres Database host/ip that will be used by FIR.
+- `FIR_PGDB_PORT`: (Optionnal) Default value to 5432.

 ## Proxy configuration

-The container exposes a volume for static directory : `/usr/src/FIR/static/`
+The container exposes a volume for static directory : `/usr/src/FIR/static/`.
+This volume needs to be mounted on a web server serving the `/static` path.

 Proxy configuration exemple for nginx (file: `/etc/nginx/conf.d/default.conf`):